 Keto To Go!

 If you are on a very strict keto diet (rather than doing low carb or “lazy keto”), you might find the fast-food menus downright impossible to choose from.
 That doesn’t mean you have to throw in the towel completely!
-When you are planning a vacation, a road trip, or just time out with friends; and you want to keep the lure of fast foods at bay, it is possible to organize your foods and snacks ahead of the time.
-You could pack a cooler box full of healthy snacks like boiled eggs, cheeses, deli meats, avocado and tuna bowl, nuts and so forth.
+When you are planning a vacation, a road trip, or just time out with friends; and you want to keep the lure of fast foods at bay, it is possible to organize your foods and snacks ahead of time.
+You could pack a cooler box full of healthy snacks like boiled eggs, cheeses, deli meats, avocado and tuna bowl, nuts, and so forth.
 Check out my post on what to buy for keto for a few snack options that you can order ahead of time on Amazon.
 Moon cheese is a must!

 Before you embark on your road trip, check out what restaurants and shops will offer you low-carb options along the route.
 Stay hydrated and remember that the water you drink can also be jazzed up with cinnamon sticks and cucumber slices to give it that delicious kick!
 Traveling away from home certainly doesn’t have to mean ‘unhealthy’ breaking away from your healthy lifestyle, if that’s how you want to keep it.
 Just with a bit of planning and meal prepping, you can survive away from home and still have great vibes, great times, and great fun.